Susan Snow Wadley: Career

-Wadley is a Ford–Maxwell professor emerita of South Asian Studies at the Department of Anthropology of the Syracuse University.
+Wadley is a Ford–Maxwell professor emerita of South Asian Studies at the Department of Anthropology of Syracuse University.
 She is the former director of the university's South Asia Center.
 She has also served as the associate dean of the university's Department of Arts and Sciences.

 She is the present chairperson of the publications committee of the American Institute of Indian Studies and also of the board of directors of the South Asian Summer Language Institute.
 She has been a board member of the Open Hand Theatre for nearly 2 decades and had also served as the theatre's president.

 Research

 The focus of Wadley's studies has been mainly on the study of folklore, folk art traditions, gender issues, religion, and social change in India.
 Her research interests also includes the study of the effects of the "socioeconomic change" on the female populace of northern India's countryside areas.
 Rutgers University's Michael Moffatt notes that Wadley is one of the few anthropologists who write monographs on the villages of India.
 She also have interest in the fields of language, culture and society, and globalization.

 She began her anthropological research on India by receiving research grant from the Carnegie Foundation and working in the guidance of McKim Marriott and Milton Singer.
 Later, her research was funded by the entities like the National Science Foundation, the Smithsonian Institution, and the United States Department of Education.
 In 1989, she received a grant for the post doctoral fellowship from the Social Science Research Council.

 She executed numerous research projects as part of her field research in India which includes Attitudes Towards Girls' Education in a Village Near Delhi (1963–1964), Religious Ideologies and Practices in Karimpur, Uttar Pradesh (1967–1969), The Modernization and Standardization of Hindu Religious Practices in Hindi–speaking North India (1974–1975), Changing Lives: Karimpur Villagers 1925–1984 (1983–1984), The North Indian Epic Dhola (1989, 1990, and 1994), Social Change and Globalization in Rural Uttar Pradesh (1998), Social Change and Oral Epics in Rural Uttar Pradesh (2002), Rural–urban Connections, Uttar Pradesh and Delhi (2005), Social Change in Rural Uttar Pradesh (2010), Mithila Folk Art, Madhubani, Bihar (2010–2011).